ChristerNilsson/Lab/2020/008-LatticeMultInteractive/README.md

 ### Lattice Multiplication

+#### Benefits

+* Easier than long multiplication as it uses smaller steps
+* Good training of the multiplication table
+* Good training of writing readable digits
+* Good algorithmic training
+* Even young kids can handle big numbers
+* Easy handling of decimal numbers
+* Similar methods can be used to multiply polynomials and complex numbers

+#### Simple Steps

 * Draw the rectangle
 * Draw the multiplicands
 * Calculate all digit * digit values inside the rectangle